My Automated Financial System in 2022

-Welcome to this post about my automated financial system!
+Welcome to this post about my automated financial system in 2022!

 So about a year ago, I was reading I Will Teach You To Be Rich by Ramit Sethi.
 I loved a lot of things about the book, but one of the main takeaways that I had was when he talked about automating your financial system.